In your interactions with CareCentrix, you have rights and responsibilities, which include:

 Confidentiality of Health Information: You have the right to communicate with CareCentrix team members in confidence, and to have your individually identifiable health information remain confidential and protected.

 Qualified Health Care Professionals: You have a right to have your utilization review requests handled by qualified health care professionals and to have a physician issue any denial decision.
+You also have a right to have clinical questions that arise during our nurse coaching program handled by qualified health care professionals.

 Complaints: You have the right to report complaints and expect a response.
 Complaints can be registered with any CareCentrix team member and will be handled according to the CareCentrix complaint process, which is available upon request.